yzy0806/Poly-ZQ-trading/deploy/CURRENT_DEPLOYMENT_AND_SECURITY.md

 For routine Gateway login and desktop access, use [IBKR_GATEWAY_PASSLESS.md](IBKR_GATEWAY_PASSLESS.md).
 Passless and port 6090 start as VPS system services; workstation access still requires an SSH tunnel, and fresh authentication can require manual unlock and approval.

 Local toolchain, native dependency installation, and nonsynchronized runtime paths are covered in [macOS development](../docs/local-development-macos.md).
-This documentation review did not reconnect to or change the VPS.
+The September 22 deployment below was applied to this VPS after the owner pushed the release and authorized the update.

 ## 1. Executive Summary